Best NFC Tags for Proof of Presence?

 You can buy your tags direct from a supplier or through a third party, such as SIRV.
 If you buy direct make sure you order the tags with the following in place:

 If you order more than one tag of the same type you will discover they all look identical.
-This means unless each tag is labelled the only way you will know where to place the tag is by reading the tag code (see above) using a smartphone.
+This means unless each tag has a label the only way you will know where to place the tag is by reading the tag code (see above) using a smartphone.
 It’s far easier to have the supplier add an external label on each tag so you can easily identify where it belongs.

 Anti-Metal

 If the tag is placed on or near metal surfaces then there’s a risk communication is distorted and the tag can’t be read.
-Anti-metal tags are built to cope with metal surfaces.
+Therefore, anti-mental tags are built to cope with metal surfaces.

 Branding

 Some suppliers give the option of branding your tag and adding a message.
 If you select this option avoid adding messages such as ‘do not touch’, as this only encourages people to touch the tag.
 You will also need to be patient as most tags will be off the shelf and only need minimal processing before being shipped.
-Branded tags on the other hand could take months to produce.
+On the other hand, branded tags take longer to produce.

 Best NFC Tag: Internal Use

-The Internal tag is ideal for placing indoors because it is very slim, small (30mm diameter) and can be ordered in different colours.
+The Internal tag is ideal for indoors because it’s slim, small (30mm diameter) and comes in different colours.
 We tend to order this tag in white.
 The greatest threat to this tag is not someone peeling it from its location (which does happen) but decorators painting over it.

 Best NFC Tag: External Use

 This is one tough tag.
 It has a hole in its centre which allows it to be screwed to surfaces but it’s often affixed to locations using super strong glue.
-These tags will last for years and years.
+These tags last for years and years.
+Want more help?
+Get in touch.